 Q: How many people attend the fair each year?
 A: It's hard to say for sure because we don't count but we estimate between 350-450 people each day.
 It's a pretty busy event and we see each year growing with attendees.
 Most vendors have shared with us that they've had really successful experiences vending.

 Q: Can I vend both days?
-A: Probably not!
-We have about 18-20 tabling spots to offer and to ensure that people come back for both days of the event, we made the decision to have majority different vendors each day.
+A: Not this year!
+We have about 40 tabling spots to offer and to ensure that people come back for both days of the event, we made the decision to have different vendors each day.
 We may have vendors from Saturday fill in for anyone who withdraws last minute and we make exceptions in a few cases based on different case by case info.
 For example: what we know will help draw people to the event, helping out vendors who have expressed pressing financial need for vending both day, or making sure it's a viable option for someone coming from out of town.